-We should be leading the commentary in the national and international media and in the think tanks and policy institutes that deliberate on tough issues.
 I want world leaders everywhere to ask: What does Texas think?

-A few of the more than 40 UT System security-related programs

-- 💇 UANTUM LEAP -

-UT SYSTEM EXPANSION IN HOUSTON

-With the aforementioned Quantum Leaps, we will play to our strengths in size, talent and diversity.
+So, with these Quantum Leaps we will play to our strengths in size, talent and diversity.

 We will build the "Team of Teams" necessary to tackle the most difficult problems confronting us.

 We will aggressively address the pipeline for student success.

 We will give every student the skills necessary to lead in this complex world.

 We will fight hard for the finest talent in the academy.

 We will drive toward faculty diversity and ensure gender equity.

-We will incentivize institutional collaboration throughout our health care enterprise to provide the best quality care for our citizens.
-We will lead a revolution in brain health.
-And we will be known worldwide for our views on issues that affect the security of our nation.
+We will incentivize institutional collaboration throughout out our healthcare enterprise to provide the best quality care for our citizens.

+We will lead a revolution in brain health and we will be known worldwide for our views on issues that affect the security of our nation.

 But there is one more "Quantum Leap" that we must take to elevate our status to the world's finest university system.

-From our Strategic Assessment, we know that the educational demands of Texans will continue to grow.
-Additionally, what I have learned over the past 37 years in the military is that in order to make a system, an organization, as strong as possible, you must tap into all the resources available to you.
+What we know from our strategic assessment-what we know from the efforts of those that have gone before us-is the educational demands of Texans will continue to grow.

+Additionally, what I have learned over the past 37 years in the military is that in order to make a system, an organization, as strong as possible means you must tap into all the resources available to you.

-Recognizing these two basic points, it seems obvious that the UT System must broaden its access to more of Texas' brightest students and at the same time take advantage of the incredible talent and expertise that exists in the states most populous and most international city and the fourth largest city in the nation.
+Recognizing these two basic points, it seems obvious that the UT System must broaden its access to more of Texas' brightest students and at the same time take advantage of the incredible talent and expertise that exists in the states most populous and most international city and the 4^{th} largest city in the Nation.

 Consequently, we will expand the UT footprint into the city of Houston.

-This will not be a University of Texas at Houston.
-Rather, it will be an "intellectual hub" for UT, an opportunity for all our campuses to take advantage of the Houston professionals in the fields of medicine, energy, engineering, business, aerospace, health care and the arts.
+This will not be a University of Texas at Houston, rather it will be an "intellectual hub" for UT-an opportunity for all our campuses to take advantage of the Houston professionals in the fields of medicine, energy, engineering, business, aerospace, health care and the arts.

-This effort will be decades in the making but will help drive our System to the very top tier in the nation, while at the same time allowing us to build partnerships with industry and the other great academic institutions in the area to strengthen the quality of education, research and the economic vitality of all of Texas.
-We are completing the acquisition of more than 300 acres of real estate off Buffalo Point, just 3.5 miles from the Texas Medical Center.
+This effort will be decades in the making but will help drive our System to the very top tier in the nation.

+While at the same time allowing us to build partnerships with industry and the other great academic institutions in the area to strengthen the quality of education, research and the economic vitality of all of Texas.

+We are completing the acquisition of over 300 acres of real estate off Buffalo Point just 3.5 miles from the Texas Medical Center.

 This will be a game changer, in a very positive way, for Houston, for the UT System, and for the state of Texas.

 We have an opportunity to create something new and exciting to help make Texas even more competitive on the world stage.

 Imagine the research dollars flowing to Texas, and particularly to Houston.

 Imagine the impact on generations and generations of Texans who will have greater access to a world-class education.

-I am convening a task force of civic leaders, legislators, academic and health presidents, faculty, students, regents and other constituents to begin planning for the development of this property.
+At the beginning of the new year, I will convene a task force of civic leaders, legislators, academic and health presidents, faculty, students, regents and other constituents to begin planning for the development of this property.